BenPalac1/Editor-PWA-Text/README.md

 ## Usage Instructions
   1.) cd into the main directory and run an npm i.
-This will run npm for the mian, client side, and server side
+This will run npm install for the main, client side, and server side
       and create your package-lock.json files for all three

   2.)
 Next run an npm start and the app should start and run on port 3000

   3.)
 Open a browser and go to http://localhost:3000/  The app should render.
-      Feel free to test by typing anthing and then clicking anywhere on the page to save what you typed.
+      Feel free to test by typing anything and then clicking anywhere on the page to save what you typed.
-      Refresh the page to see :)
+      Refresh the page to see that your work has saved :)

   4.)
 Click the Install button to download the app to your desktop.
 Data still saves locally even if you kill the server on the vsCode side.